What is nortriptyline?

-Nortriptyline (generic Pamelor® and Aventyl®) is a preventative medication that can cut down the frequency of migraine headaches.
+Nortriptyline (generic Pamelor® and Aventyl®) is a preventive medication that can cut down the frequency of migraine headaches.

 Nortriptyline was originally developed as an antidepressant, but studies have shown that a low dosage can help stop your next migraine before it starts.

-Doctors believe that serotonin levels plummet during a migraine.
-By stabilizing your brain’s supply of this “happy hormone,” nortriptyline can prevent a migraine from knocking you out of commission.
+Doctors believe that serotonin levels plummet during a migraine attack.
+By stabilizing your brain’s supply of this “happy hormone,” nortriptyline can prevent an attack from knocking you out of commission.

-Nortriptyline is a prescription medicine so you’ll need to talk to your healthcare provider first.
-Get started today with a Cove doctor consultation.
+Nortriptyline is a prescription medicine so you’ll need to talk to your medical provider first.
+Get started today with a Cove consultation.

 You should take nortriptyline every day, ideally right before bed because it can cause drowsiness.

-If any of the following rings true for you, mention it to your doctor to avoid adverse effects or drug interactions.
+If any of the following rings true for you, mention it to your medical prodiver to avoid adverse effects or drug interactions.

 Nortriptyline works best if you remember to take it every night, but it’s not the end of the world if you miss a dose.
 If you realize you forgot within 12 hours of when you should’ve taken it, go ahead and take it.
 If it’s already late the next day, just take your usual dose that night without doubling up.